notmycloud/ansible-podman_systemd/README.md

             # Follow above PODMAN_SYSTEMD_DEPLOY.USERNAME.systemd.containers.CONTAINERNAME syntax
 ```

+## Podman Socket

+Root socket will be enabled at: `/run/podman/podman.sock`
+Rootless socket will be enabled at : `/run/user/$UID/podman/podman.sock`

 ## Support
 For support, please raise an issue and provide the following items
 - Sample task/playbook to replicate your issue